Tai-Wang/Tai-Wang.github.io/_pages/about.md

 Working with [Dr. Jiangmiao Pang]() and [Prof. Dahua Lin](http://dahua.site/), our group is dedicated to building Embodied AGI systems and empowering academia and industry through open-source initiatives.
 If you are interested, please reach out to us for potential positions or collaborations.

-I earned my PhD degree from [MMLab](http://mmlab.ie.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), advised by [Prof. Dahua Lin](http://dahua.site/).
+I earned my Ph.D. degree from [MMLab](http://mmlab.ie.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html).
 Before that, I received my B.Eng degree from [Zhejiang University](https://www.zju.edu.cn/english/) with the highest honors in 2019.

 Education
 ----------